 “Joseph, isn’t it?”
 I inquired during one of our earlier Instagram conversations.
 This random inquiry was met with a baffling reply: “Joseph is my baptismal name.
 You can call me Ginger.”

 Ginger is a 42-year-old discreet gay whose life pretty much revolves around fashion.
-He adores David Gandy (so much that he patronizes his fashion line) and talks about icons like Madonna, Versace, and Von Unwerth as if they’re close friends.
-As someone who lives and breathes fashion, he likes to dress himself up with luxurious brand name clothes.
+He adores David Gandy (so much so that he patronizes his fashion line) and talks about icons like Madonna, Versace, and Von Unwerth as if they’re close friends.
+As someone who lives and breathes fashion, he likes to dress up with clothes from popular brands.
 “I only shop for items that are on sale,” he confessed with a sly grin on his face.

 Ginger is no stranger when it comes to posing for the camera and on most shoots, he would gladly put on stylish clothing for the photographers’ delight.
 But this time around, he half-willingly let loose of his H&M jeans and Calvin Klein briefs to pose nude for me.